Raja Hassan Akhtar

 Raja Hassan Akhtar; (راجا حسن اختر) was a political worker in the Pakistan Muslim League prior to the independence of Pakistan in 1947.
 After independence, he was a Member Pakistan National Assembly (MNA), President, West Pakistan Muslim League, Vice President, All Pakistan Muslim League, and Tehrik–e–Pakistan Gold Medalist.

 Early life

-Akhtar was born on 25 December 1904 in Kahuta, in the Northern Pothohar Plateau nestled within the Shivalik Hills.
-He graduated from the Gordon College, Rawalpindi and earned a degree in Law from Lahore, Punjab.
+Akhtar was born on 25 December 1904 in Kahuta, in the northern Pothohar Plateau nestled within the Shivalik Hills.
+He graduated from Gordon College, Rawalpindi and earned a degree in Law from Lahore, Punjab.
 He worked in public service in various positions including Deputy Commissioner Montgomery (Sahiwal) before entering politics.
 He had 9 children, four sons and five daughters.
-Like him, his son Colonel Sultan Zahoor Akhtar Kayani (who died in 2022) would also be an Iqbal scholar, having translated his works in English, as well the bodyguard of M.A.
+Like him, his son Colonel Sultan Zahoor Akhtar Kayani (who died in 2022) would also be an Iqbal scholar, having translated his works into English, as well as a bodyguard of M.A.
 Jinnah.

 He was originally from Pharwala, a historical town of Gakkhar clan in the Rawalpindi District of the Potohar region in northern Punjab.